 4. Add Music and Sound effects

 A good video needs a good music.
 Filmora by default has plenty of background music for all kind of videos but not all of them are free for commercial use.
-Alternatively, you can download and import royalty fee music from other websites like YouTube Audio Library.
+Alternatively, you can download and import royalty fee music from other websites like YouTube Music Library (Sign In Required).
 Adding sound effects is quite necessary so that the viewer is highly engaged in the video.
 You can add music by clicking on the Music tab.

 On the bottom left corner, you can also find many interesting sound effects like a door bell, foot steps, braking glass etc. Select the appropriate effect and add it to your video.
 Make sure to put different sound effects and background music in different audio layers to avoid confusion and also for easy editing.